MicrosoftDocs/mixed-reality/enthusiast-guide/get-help-with-pc-compatibility.md

 ### This PC has no USB 3.0 port

 You'll need a USB 3.0 port to connect a Windows Mixed Reality headset.
 If you're using a desktop PC, add a PCIe USB card.
-If you're using a laptop, you'll need to switch to a [compatible PC](https://www.microsoft.com/mixed-reality/windows-mixed-reality?rtc=1).
+For laptops, you'll need to switch to a [compatible PC](https://www.microsoft.com/mixed-reality/windows-mixed-reality?rtc=1).

 ### You can't run this app via remote desktop